adarshkashyap15/Dahlia-Flower/README.md

 You can install Python Interpreter using the link [Python](https://www.python.org/downloads/).

 ## Code
 There are two files.
-Both these filea will generate a Dahlia flower.
+Both these files will generate a Dahlia flower.

 1. [MATLAB Script](https://github.com/adarshkashyap15/Dahlia-Flower/blob/main/Dahlia_flower.m)
 2. [Jupyter Notebook file](https://github.com/adarshkashyap15/Dahlia-Flower/blob/main/Dahlia_flower.ipynb)

+## Results
+The output of this code will be a Dahlia flower